Pali Proper Names

 -

-having told him that he supports his mother with food obtained from begging,
+having told him that he supports his Mutter mit food obtained from begging,

 asks if his action is worthy.
 The Buddha declares his action to be very good